 PP24.
 Underlining the importance of narrowing the “gender digital divide” and of promoting the full, equal and meaningful participation and leadership of women in decision-making processes related to the use of ICTs in the context of international security,

+PP25.
+Welcoming the recommendation by the 2022 annual progress report of the 2021-2025 OEWG, which calls on States to engage in discussions on the scope, structure and content of the Programme of action at the fourth and fifth substantive sessions of the Group;

 OP1.
-Welcomes the proposal to establish a United Nations Programme of action to advance responsible State behaviour in the use of ICTs in the context of international security, as a permanent, inclusive, action-oriented mechanism to discuss existing and potential threats ; to support States’ capacities and efforts to implement and advance commitments to be guided by the framework for responsible State behaviour, which includes voluntary non-binding norms, international law, confidence-building and capacity building measures, as affirmed in A/RES/76/19 and reports A/65/201, A/68/98, A/70/174, A/76/135, A/75/816 and the 2022 annual progress report of the 2021-2025 OEWG ; to discuss, and further develop if appropriate, this framework; to promote engagement and cooperation with relevant stakeholders; and to periodically review the progress made in the implementation of the Programme of Action as well as the Programme’s future work;
+Welcomes the proposal to establish a United Nations Programme of action to advance responsible State behaviour in the use of ICTs in the context of international security, as a permanent, inclusive, action-oriented mechanism to discuss existing and potential threats ; to support States’ capacities and efforts to implement and advance commitments to be guided by the framework for responsible State behaviour, which includes voluntary non-binding norms, application of international law to the use of ICTs by States, confidence-building and capacity building measures, as affirmed in A/RES/76/19 and reports A/65/201, A/68/98, A/70/174, A/76/135, A/75/816 and the 2022 annual progress report of the 2021-2025 OEWG ; to discuss, and further develop if appropriate, this framework; to promote engagement and cooperation with relevant stakeholders; and to periodically review the progress made in the implementation of the Programme of Action as well as the Programme’s future work;

 OP2.
 Underlines that the Programme of action is to take into account the consensus outcomes adopted in the 2021-2025 Open-ended working group;

 OP3.
-Requests the Secretary General, within existing resources and voluntary contributions, to seek the views of Member States on the scope, structure and content for the Programme of Action, and the preparatory work and modalities for its establishment, including at an international conference , taking into account A/RES/76/19, the consensus reports A/65/201, A/68/98, A/70/174, A/76/135, and A/75/816, the 2022 annual progress report of the Open-ended working group established pursuant to resolution 75/240, the views and contributions submitted by Member States in the framework of the 2021-2025 Open-ended working Group, as well as the regional consultations held in accordance with paragraph 7 of the present resolution, and present a report based on those views to the General Assembly at its seventy-eighth session for further discussion between Member States including in the 2021-2025 Open-ended working group;
+Requests the Secretary General, within existing resources and voluntary contributions, to seek the views of Member States on the scope, structure and content for the Programme of Action, and the preparatory work and modalities for its establishment, including at an international conference to be convened at the end of 2025, taking into account A/RES/76/19, the consensus reports A/65/201, A/68/98, A/70/174, A/76/135, and A/75/816, the 2022 annual progress report of the Open-ended working group established pursuant to resolution 75/240, the views and contributions submitted by Member States in the framework of the 2021-2025 Open-ended working Group, as well as the regional consultations held in accordance with paragraph 7 of the present resolution, and present a report based on those views to the General Assembly at its seventy-eighth session and for further discussion between Member States at the 2021-2025 Open-ended working group;

 OP4.
 Requests the Office for Disarmament Affairs of the Secretariat, through existing resources and voluntary contributions, to collaborate with relevant regional organizations, whose members are also members of the United Nations, to convene a series of consultations to share views on the Programme of action;